zuiwanting/browserid-mozilla-persona/docs/PRODUCTION.md

 * *static* - handles all static file requests, e.g. images, CSS, etc.

-* *webhead* - handles all read only API requests, forwarding when needed to dbwriter and certifier.
+* *reader* - handles all read only API requests, forwarding when needed to dbwriter and certifier.

-* *dbwriter* - handles all API requests which require write access to the database.
+* *writer* - handles all API requests which require write access to the database.

 * *certifier* - handles certification of user keys.